Facebook Post: Cargo Container Full Of Black Women At Port In Savannah, Georgia?

 As reported by WSAV, the following video calls the Facebook post about the young black women in Savannah “unsubstantiated.”

-Therefore, even though people are copying and pasting and sharing the Facebook post about girls supposedly rescued from human trafficking in Savannah, Georgia, there hasn’t been much proof about the source of rumors.
+Therefore, even though people are copying and pasting and sharing the Facebook post about girls supposedly rescued from human trafficking in Savannah, Georgia, there hasn’t been much proof about the source of the rumors.

 As of this writing, Snopes doesn’t appear to have any information about the Savannah rumor, but according to the above information, the publication could eventually tackle the rumor and either declare it “untrue” or “unconfirmed” at this point.